collectiveaccess/ProvidenceDocs/_source/providence/user/editing/dashboard.rst

 The main function of the Dashboard is to display the widgets for your system. **Widgets** provide specialized functions, and serve as mini-applications within Providence.
 The number of widgets in the Dashboard is entirely configurable, and their arrangement is customizable to suit a variety of collections and workflows.
 Every CollectiveAccess system comes with a specific set of widgets; however, custom widgets can be created, and widgets can be added or taken away from any dashboard.

 .. note:: Widgets can be written and created by any developer.
-For more on writing widgets, see
+For more on writing widgets, see `Writing Dashboard Widgets <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/writing_dash_widgets.html?highlight=widget>`_.

 Adding Widgets to the Dashboard
 -------------------------------